 Accurate orientation is an absolute must.
 Whether for customers or agents, there is nothing more annoying than being redirected from one phone platform to another or from one agent to another for a simple request.

-You can then directly orient customers according to added value or urgency level of his demand or request.
-For example, for low value reasons, you can direct him to selfcare or a voicebot.
+You can then directly orient customers according to added value or urgency level of their demand or request.
+For example, for low-value reasons, you can direct him to self-care or a voice bot.
 For more urgent requests, you can direct the customer to an agent or a webchat.
 This is the very essence of omnichannel technology for contact centers.